eejyin/eejyin.github.io/_pages/about.md

   </div>
 </aside>

 Hi!
 I'm **Junjie Yin (尹俊杰)** ([how to say my name](https://namedrop.io/junjieyin)), a PhD candidate in Electrical Engineering at the [University of Tennessee, Knoxville (UTK)](https://www.utk.edu/), where I have studied since August 2023 under [Prof. Fangxing "Fran" Li](http://web.eecs.utk.edu/~fli6/).
-I am a Graduate Research Assistant at the [CURENT](https://curent.utk.edu/) engineering research center and a maintainer of the [Enliten lab website](https://enliten.utk.edu/).

 My work sits at the intersection of **artificial intelligence** and **electric power systems** — developing data-driven and large-language-model methods for grid resilience, stability, and operations, grounded in hands-on power-system engineering.
-In summer 2026 I was a Research Intern at [Microsoft](https://www.microsoft.com/) (Redmond, WA), working on AI/ML for electricity-infrastructure planning.
-Since Fall 2026, I am a Research Intern at [EPRI](https://www.epri.com/) (Knoxville, TN), working on AI/ML for power-system analysis, power flow, and state estimation.

 I am **open to 2026–2027 opportunities** in AI-for-power-systems research and power-system engineering across ISO, utility, consulting, hyperscalers, national labs, and academic faculty.
 If my background fits your team or project, please feel free to [reach out](mailto:yin@utk.edu) — you can also browse my [publications](/publications/), [projects](/projects/), and [CV](/Resume/).